 If you’re looking to sign up to Kayo, simply visit the Kayo website and click on the ‘Free Trial’ button, or on which plan you’re looking to subscribe to.
 You’ll be taken to a new screen, where you’ll be asked to create an account, as well as enter payment details.
 You can also sign up via the App Store, although you’ll have to sign up via your browser if you’re using an Android device.

 There are a number of ways to catch all the action on Kayo, including on your phone, tablet, home TV as well as your laptop or desktop computer.
 Kayo is available on both iOS and Android operating systems, as well as Telstra TV, Chromecast, and internet browsers such as Chrome, Firefox, Safari and Microsoft Edge, allowing you to watch the game regardless of your tech choices.

 What sports can you watch on Kayo?

-Kayo is home to more than 50 different sports, including the following:
+Kayo is home to more than 15,000 hours of on-demand sports content, covering the following:

 - American Football